motoshi-suzuki-hp/quran/README.md

 ## Environment Variables

 Environment variables used in the `docker-compose.yml` file can be set in the `.env` file.
+(I can share .env file with you, so plese contact me if you need.)
 Key variables include:

 1. Backend Service
 - HUGGINGFACE_TOKEN